rootvision/rootdata/Bash/README.md

-# "You don't have to be great to start, but you have to start to be great."
+# "You don't have to be great to start, but you have to start to be great"